Selahattin Demirtaş: Publications

 In detention, he wrote a book titled Seher containing short stories.
 The Turkish edition of Seher has reportedly sold more than 200,000 copies.
-He has also wrote the book Devran in prison.
+He has also written the book Devran in prison.
 In 2020 the book Leylan was published and Demirtaş acknowledged he would prefer a career in literature than the one in politics.
 In 2023, a short story by Demirtaş titled My Handsome One appeared in Kurdistan +100: Stories from a Future State, an anthology of short stories by thirteen contemporary Kurdish writers.

 Awards

 In November 2019, the Progressive Alliance awarded him their Political Courage Award.
 His wife Başak Demirtaş attended the award ceremony as he was still imprisoned at the time.

 2022 Political courage Award by the Institute François Mitterrand.
 Hişyar Özsoy of the HDP attended the award ceremony on Demirtaş's behalf.